 The medium-chain fatty acids and monoglycerides found in coconut oil are the same as those in human mother’s milk, and they have extraordinary anti-inflammatory and antimicrobial properties.
 By disrupting the lipid structures of microbes, they inactivate them.
 Lauric acid, its metabolite monolaurin and other fatty acids in coconut oil are known to protect against infection from bacteria, viruses, yeast, fungi and parasites.
 While not having any negative effect on beneficial gut bacteria, coconut oil inactivates undesirable microbes.

-An excellent study that reviewed many previous studies on this topic was published in the Journal of Nutrition (Vol. 132, pages 329-332).
-This study was conducted by researchers at McGill University.
-They reported that several different studies have shown weight loss equivalent to 12 – 36 pounds a year simply by changing the types of oils used in everyday cooking and food preparation.
+An excellent study from McGill University reviewed many previous studies on this topic was published in the Journal of Nutrition (Vol. 132, pages 329-332).
+Researchers reported that several different studies have shown weight loss equivalent to 12 – 36 pounds a year simply by changing the types of oils used in everyday cooking and food preparation.

-Most of the oils that we use to cook food and those used in commercially-prepared foods also have a negative affect on the thyroid.
-These are known as polyunsaturated or vegetable oils.
-They may in fact be the worst villains in the spread of thyroid diseases.
+Vegetable oils also have a negative effect on the thyroid.
+In fact, these polyunsaturated oils may be the worst villains in the spread of thyroid diseases.

-The thyroid, though small otherwise, is one of the largest glands in the endocrine system.
-Diseases of the endocrine system are mostly caused due to production disorders that lead to inadequacy or excess of hormones or inappropriate response to hormones by tissues.
+The thyroid is small, yet one of the largest glands in the endocrine system.
+Endocrine system diseases are usually caused by inadequacy or excess of hormones or inappropriate response to hormones by tissues.